shan-stat/test_ensemble/README.md

 This R file contains codes for experiments in Section 3.

 Step 1) Setting process arguments
-- You can set conditions of the experiment using arguments of sim.setting, fit.setting, proj, and ipw.
+- You can set conditions of the experiment using the arguments of sim.setting, fit.setting, proj, and ipw.
 The detailed description is in R file.

 Step 2) Experiments
 - Codes in "2-1.
 Fitting tests" are used for fitting all of tests listed in Section 2 in the manuscript.
 These codes are also used for results in Table 4 in the manuscript.